mohsenatigh/libzrvan/README.md

 - The expireCheck routine could be called from another thread

-To estimate the performance of this library, the following are the comparison results of ExpSlotList with other common std data structures. for more detailed information, please refer to the related unit test.
-Please note that these test results are just for reference because ExpSlotList was designed for a completely different purpose.
+To estimate the performance of this library, the following are the comparison results of ExpSlotList with other common std data structures. for more detailed information, please refer to the related unit tests.
+Please note that these test results are just for reference, because ExpSlotList was designed for a completely different purpose.

 ![alt text](https://github.com/mohsenatigh/libzrvan/blob/main/charts/ExpListInsert.png)
 ![alt text](https://github.com/mohsenatigh/libzrvan/blob/main/charts/ExpListSearch.png)